IIT Roorkee: Campus

 The main campus in Roorkee has an area of 365 acre.

 IIT Roorkee has a separate campus of 25 acre in Saharanpur which offers courses in Polymer Science, Process Engineering, Paper Technology & Packaging Technology, Applied Mathematics and Scientific Computing.

 In addition to this, a new ten-acre campus has been established in Greater Noida, Knowledge Park II, which was inaugurated on 4 April 2011.
 The Noida extension centre has 16 lecture rooms, software laboratories, faculty offices, a library and a computer center.

 Most students live in the hostels, where extracurricular activities complement the academic routine.
 The campus has 16 hostels, of which two (Sarojini, Kasturba) are occupied by girls.
-The campus has a new co-ed hostel, Vigyan Kunj.
-A new hostel for female students, the Himalaya Bhawan, was recently constructed.
+The campus has a co-ed hostel, New Vigyan Kunj (NHVK). and a hostel for female students, the Himalaya Bhawan.
 Hostels may accommodate undergraduate and graduate students along with doctoral students.
 Students are assigned to hostels by the school administration after their freshmen year.
 There are nine hostels for married students, doctoral students and foreign students.
 Each bhawan has a mess.
 Mess administration consists of a staff advisor, a chief advisor, and a student mess secretary.